What’s the best month for a winter visit to Switzerland?

 Winter and snow in March

 March is still a good month for a winter holiday in Switzerland, if you choose a resort high in the mountains.
-If there’s enough snow, ski resorts at high altitudes are still open.
+If there’s enough snow, ski resorts at high altitude are still open.
 Most mountain transportation is operational.

 The lower hills and valleys aren’t a good winter destination in March.
 Snow will start to melt and the landscape can look wet, brown and dull.
 In the lowlands, there’s not much chance of wintry weather.